 To capture this growth, Digital Colony is investing fresh capital into its portfolio companies.
 Specifically, Digital Colony is developing new, ground-up, towers, data centers, and fiber route miles.
 Therefore, these investments typically do not produce the current cash-on-cash yields that digital infrastructure REIT investors desire.

 Scaling Co-Investment Opportunities

 Colony notes that one of the benefits of having a larger fund for Digital Colony Partners II (i.e., $6.0bn target), as compared to Digital Colony Partners I (i.e., $4.0bn) is the ability to pursue larger transactions.
 This is because Digital Colony can scale up its co-investment opportunities for its Limited Partners (LPs).
-Indeed, with a larger fund size, Digital Colony is able to access a deeper pool of Limited Partners (LPs) that may be interested in a particular investment opportunity.
+Indeed, with a larger fund size, Digital Colony is able to access a deeper pool of Limited Partners (LPs) that may have an interest in a particular investment opportunity.

 As a case study, Digital Colony’s Vantage Data Centers (North America) and Vantage Europe have experienced tremendous growth in their respective markets.
-However, as the Vantage platform starts pursuing data center opportunities elsewhere around the globe, such as in Asia or the Middle East, more capital will be needed.
+However, as the Vantage platform starts pursuing data center opportunities elsewhere around the globe, such as in Asia or the Middle East, the company will need more capital.
 In turn, Digital Colony will continue bringing in strategic co-investment capital that has local knowledge of those respective geographic markets.
 Importantly, Colony anticipates that it will raise a significant amount of co-invest capital during 2021.